-We want to be six wide and that forces me to be about that tall to get all the options in there.
+We want to be six wide and that forces me to be about that height to get all the options in there.
 The next one is the layers window and it really isn’t the layers window, you can see.
 Because remember this was the tool options window.
 It’s not really that so if I go to Windows, and I say dockable dialogs, I can bring up the layers dockable dialog, and it will throw it into a window.
-Call that window layers because the layer tab is selected, however, I’d like to have more than one tab in there.
+Call those window layers because the layer tab is selected, however, I’d like to have more than one tab in there.

 You can see that they’re showing us tabs because this window is so narrow.
 If I make it wider the words show up and we have the layers tab, the path tab, and the Undo History tab.
 These are the three that I use.

-By the way you can drag these tabs around any way you want.
+By the way, you can drag these tabs around any way you want.

 Lesson Three: Starting and Stopping GIMP.

-In this lesson we’re going to look at starting and stopping the GIMP, which actually can be a little complicated, it has its nuances, and we’re going to look at the three windows that open when you start the GIMP.
+In this lesson we’re going to look at starting and stopping the GIMP, which can be a little complicated, it has its nuances, and we’re going to look at the three windows that open when you start the GIMP.

 Here’s our GIMP.
-This is down here on my taskbar and to start the GIMP I just left click on that symbol.
+This is down here in my taskbar and to start the GIMP I just left click on that symbol.
 We can see GIMP loading files and so on and it comes up.
 You have three windows in the GIMP and you can move them around, they’re just standard windows for an application.

 The one that I like on the left, that looks rather long and has all these tools up on the top is the Toolbox.
 The second window I call the Layers window although it has more than layers in it, it has channels, paths, and the undo history, as well, but because it always selects layers first, I always think of it as the Layers window.
 I don’t know what its real name is.
 Then over here is the image manipulation window.
 This is where the main menu is where you get access to all of your menu commands.
 It’s also where all of the action and drawing occurs.

 Right now, we don’t have anything open so all we have is a silhouette of Wilbur here in an area that we can’t edit.
-We need to create a new image or let’s go ahead and open some existing images, so that I can show you what happens when you actually have an image you’re working on.
-I’m going to go to pictures and I have a couple live images set up that we’re going to work in on in later classes.
+We need to create a new image or let’s go ahead and open some existing images, so that I can show you what happens when you have an image you’re working on.
+I’m going to go to the pictures and I have a couple live images set up that we’re going to work on in later classes.

 Let’s open up a one here.
-This is our Last Divine book cover and what I want to point out here is that you can have multiple images open, and be working on them at the same time.
+This is our Last Divine book cover and what I want to point out here is that you can have multiple images open and be working on them at the same time.